BoltzExchange/boltz-backend/docs/deployment.md

 [notification]
 token = ""
 channel = ""

+# Optionally, important alerts can be sent to a different channel
+# channelAlerts = ""

 prefix = ""
 # Interval in minutes at which the wallet and channel balances should be checked
 interval = 1